 The Michael C. Carlos Museum at Emory University is one of the Southeast's premier ancient art museums with collections of art objects from ancient Egypt, Nubia, Greece, and Rome to name a few.
 Visitors can expect to engage in history that comes alive at the Michael C. Carlos Museum.

 Just east of Atlanta lies an open landscape of breathtaking beauty, peace and wonder.
 Explore 400 million years of history from the Arabia Mountain National Heritage Area.
-Whether you want to hike granite monadnocks, challenge yourself on more than 20-miles of uninterruoted biking and walking PATHs, to feed your soul at the Monastery of the Holy Spirit or Discover Flat Rock Archive, this National Heritage Area is unique and offers a true honest-to-goodness experience.
+Whether you want to hike granite monadnocks, challenge yourself on more than 20-miles of uninterrupted biking and walking PATHs, to feed your soul at the Monastery of the Holy Spirit or Discover Flat Rock Archive, this National Heritage Area is unique and offers a true honest-to-goodness experience.
+Photo by Eric Bowles.

 Named the Global Health Odyssey Museum when it opened in 1996, this Smithsonian affiliate draws 90,000 visitors a year; from public health officials, school groups, news junkies or The Walking Dead fans.
 The CDC Museum is home to permanent and visiting exhibits tailored to public health issues: AIDS, Legionnaires disease, smallpox, measles, violence and smoking.